In This Section

 Steven Van Dyne is a graduate of Ohio University's Honors Tutorial College, having focused on classical music production.
 There he wrote an undergraduate thesis under his adviser Kyle P. Snyder (Co-Chair, AES Membership Committee) on the subject of classical location recording.

 He found a passion for all things audio at a young age.
 He loved creating and playing music, constantly tinkered with music and recording gear growing up, and has sought to improve his craft since.

-Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction movies, and playing guitar in his ska/punk/rock band the Nuddhist Monks.
+Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction, and playing guitar for long hours when life allows for some free time.

 Brecht De Man